 - Make sure sub-floor is tested for moisture first and is properly prepared.
 Since natural flooring expands with any increase in moisture content, always leave at least an expansion space between flooring and all walls.
-The expansion range depends on the thickness of the floor and any other permanent vertical obstructions (such as pipes and cabinets). - This space will be covered up once you reapply base moldings around the room.
+The expansion range depends on the thickness of the floor and any other permanent vertical obstructions (such as pipes and cabinets). - Make sure to have a minimum waste factor of 10% to cull out any unacceptable planks. - This space will be covered up once you reapply base moldings around the room.
 Use wood or plastic spacers during installation to maintain expansion space. - Work from several open boxes of flooring and "dry lay" the floor before permanently laying the floor.
 This will allow you to select the varying grains & colors and to arrange them in a harmonious pattern.
 It also allows you the opportunity to select out very dark/light pieces for use in hidden areas in order to create a more uniform floor.
 Remember, it is the Installers responsibility to determine the expectations of what the finished floor will look like with the end user first, and then to cull out pieces that do not meet those expectations. - Begin installation next to an outside wall.
 This is usually the straightest and best reference for establishing a straight working line.
 Establish this line by measuring an equal distance from the wall at both ends and snapping a chalk line.
-The distance you measure from the wall should be the width of a plank plus about 7/16" for expansion space.
+The distance you measure from the wall should be the width of a plank plus the thickness of the floor for expansion space.
 You may need to scribe cut the first row of planks to match the wall in order to make a straight working line if the wall is out of straight.

 You may want to dry lay a few rows, (no glue or nails), before starting installation to confirm your layout decision and working line.
 When laying flooring, stagger end joints from row to row by at least 8".
-When cutting the last plank in a row to fit, you can use the cutoff end to begin the next row.
+When cutting the last plank in a row to fit, you can use the cut-off end to begin the next row.
 If cut-off end is 8" in length or less, discard it and instead cut a new plank at a random length and use it to start the next row.
 Always begin each row from the same side of the room.
 To draw planks together, always use a tapping block (a short piece of flooring), as tapping the flooring itself will result in edge damage.
 For best results, flip the tapping block upside down and use the groove edge to tap the tongue edge of the plank being installed.
 Fit end joints tightly together before tapping long edges together.
 When near a wall, you can use a pry bar to pry close the side and end joints.
-DO NOT ADHERE TAPE OF ANY KIND TO OIL FINISHED FLOORS.
+Use straps to hold the installed floors.